plausible/docs/docs/transfer-ownership.md

 You can change the user role at any time:

-* Go into the site settings of the website you'd like to modify the roles for
+* Go into the site settings of the website you'd like to modify the roles for.
 * Click on the "**People**" section on the left-hand sidebar.
-That's where you can get an overview of the current team members and their existing roles
+That's where you can get an overview of the current team members and their existing roles.
-* Click on the current role next to the name of the person you'd like to change the role for
+* Click on the current role next to the name of the person you'd like to change the role for.
-* Choose a new role for the user
+* Choose a new role for the user.

 That's it.
 The user now has a different role.

-Note that you need to be an owner or an admin of a site in order to change user roles.
+Note that you need to be an owner or an admin of a site to change user roles.

 ### How to remove a user

 You can remove a user from having access to a site at any time:

-* Go into the site settings of the website you'd like to remove a user for
+* Go into the site settings of the website you'd like to remove a user for.
-* Click on the "**People**" section on the left-hand sidebar
+* Click on the "**People**" section on the left-hand sidebar.
-* Click on the current role next to the name of the person you'd like to remove
+* Click on the current role next to the name of the person you'd like to remove.
-* Click "**Remove member**"
+* Click "**Remove member**" .

 That's it.
 The user has now been removed from the specific site.

-Note that you need to be an owner or an admin of a site in order to remove users.
+Note that you need to be an owner or an admin of a site to remove users.